SwissDataScienceCenter/renku/docs/user/firststeps.rst

 TODO: image

-If you are not familiar with the Jupyter Lab, you can read more on their `documentation <https://jupyterlab.readthedocs.io/en/latest/>`_.
+If you are not familiar with the JupyterLab, you can read more on their `documentation <https://jupyterlab.readthedocs.io/en/latest/>`_.
-You can take the time to play with the Jupyter Lab interface and new notebooks before continuing.
+You can take the time to play with the JupyterLab interface and new notebooks before continuing.

 If you want to save your new notebook(s), go to the console and use ``git`` to add your work to the repository.